fatah4561/graphql-ecommerce/README.md

 It serves as my personal learning journal for **TypeScript, GraphQL, and Encore.ts** on the backend.

 I designed this project with a strong emphasis on:

-✅ Readability & Maintainability
+✅ Readability & Maintainability\
-✅ Clean Code & Separation of Concerns (SoC)
+✅ Clean Code & Separation of Concerns (SoC)\
-✅ Flexibility to Adapt into a REST API (thanks to encore, might need some modifications)
+✅ Flexibility to Adapt into a REST API (thanks to encore, might still need some modifications)

 Basic Features